bit4mind/anon-service/README.md

 as a real service at startup

 Usage:
-chmod +x anon-script.sh
+chmod +x anon-service.sh

-sudo ./anon-script.sh
+sudo ./anon-service.sh

 Important:
 If something goes wrong or you just want to update the script, first remove all